ngokhoa1202/cs-note/programming/javascript/vanilla-javascript/fundamentals/promise/Promise.md

-#software-engineering #software-architecture #javascript #vanilla-javascript #typescript #computer-network #application-layer #design-pattern #os #concurrency-control #event-driven-programming
+#software-engineering #software-architecture #javascript #vanilla-javascript #typescript #computer-network #application-layer #design-pattern #operating-system #concurrency-control #event-driven-programming

 # Definition
 - A **Promise** in JavaScript is an object representing the <mark class="hltr-yellow">eventual completion or failure of an asynchronous operation</mark>. by  associating event handlers with an asynchronous action's eventual success value or failure error.